 Note – If you really want them to be cheesy, top each serving with an additional sprinkle of grated cheese before sealing the packs up.

 Place the cooked macaroni in a bowl.
-Stir in the Alfredo sauce along with the three cheeses and just enough milk to keep things loose.
+Stir in the Alfredo sauce along with the three kinds of cheese and just enough milk to keep things loose.
 Season to taste with salt and black pepper.

 Spray four individual pie tins with non-stick canola oil spray.
-(Or one large one.)
-Have ready four sheets of aluminium foil large enough to cover each pie tin completely.
+Much like with the campfire potatoes, your kids will appreciate having their own tin.
+Have ready four sheets of aluminum foil large enough to cover each pie tin completely.
 Spray the shiny side of each with canola cooking spray.

 Divide the mac and cheese mixture evenly between each pie tin.

-Seal each one tightly with a sheet of aluminium foil, greased side down.
+Seal each one tightly with a sheet of aluminum foil, greased side down.
 Chill until ready to cook.

 Prepare your campfire or grill.
 If using a campfire, allow it to burn down to the coals.
 You don’t want flames.
 Place a cooling rack over the coals, leaving 2 to 3 inches between the rack and the coals.
 (Alternately use an outdoor grill.)
 Place the filled pie tins on top of the rack over the hot coals and cook for 8 to 10 minutes until heated completely through.